hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 ---

+`identity` supports the following:

+* `type` - (Required) Specifies the identity type of the App Service.
+At this time the only allowed value is `SystemAssigned`.

+~> The assigned `principal_id` and `tenant_id` can be retrieved after the App Service has been created.
+More details are available below.

+---

 `site_config` supports the following:

 * `always_on` - (Optional) Should the app be loaded at all times?
 Defaults to `false`.